Where to start?

 When you go to a coffee shop for a chat with friends or to work on your laptop- think about the atmosphere in the interior and how does the color palette affect it.

 If your brand attracts young people, you would probably need contemporary interior with vibrant color palette.
 If you and your customers value environmental causes, you should add earthy tones and greens along with recycled or reclaimed materials or furniture.
 Also, don’t forget that lighting would change certain colors and the way you want to switch the atmosphere from daytime to nighttime working hours.
+Take a look to our latest coffee shop project in Abu Dhabi.

 Your brand speaks through your actions, and color choice an important one to make.
 The color itself is just a tool to express emotion, statement or value.
 How you combine them and the way you deliver is what makes the lifelong customers and successful business.